-The range of grasslands is reflected in the a variety of flora and fauna which includes spotted, marsh and butterfly orchids, high numbers of wax cap fungi, moths, as well as wood white and common blue butterflies, reinforcing the value of these habitats to local biodiversity.
+The range of grasslands is reflected in the a variety of flora and fauna which includes spotted, marsh and butterfly orchids, high numbers of wax cap fungi, moths, as well as wood white and common blue butterflies; the value of these habitats to local biodiversity is undeniable.
 More uncommon species such as the marsh fritillary may also be seen in grasslands.

 Skylarks and meadow pipits are easily seen and heard as they still nest in large numbers in both rough pasture and heathland.
 One iconic but elusive species that has rapidly declined throughout Northern Ireland is the barn owl.
 Recent occasional reports suggest that it is still found in parts of the hills, where it is totally dependent on the high numbers of small mammals found in rough meadows to survive.